-Based on comments from Reclamation, FHWA assessed the potential for constructive use on Tucson Mountain Park and SNP.
-Appendix F provides the detailed constructive use assessment.
+13 Based on comments from Reclamation, FHWA assessed the potential for constructive use on 14 Tucson Mountain Park and SNP.
+Appendix F provides the detailed constructive use 15 assessment.

-Noise and visual impacts, combined, would impact the visitor experience at Tucson Mountain Park and SNP.
-However, according to FHWA policy and practice on constructive use, these combined impacts would not be so severe as to substantially impair or diminish the attributes that qualify the parks for protection under Section 4(f).
-The attributes of each property are listed in Table 4-1 (Parks, Recreation Areas, and Wildlife/Waterfowl Refuges Protected by Section 4(f) in the Study Area) and Table 4-2 (Historic Sites Protected by Section 4(f) in the
+16 Noise and visual impacts, combined, would impact the visitor experience at Tucson Mountain 17 Park and SNP.
+However, according to FHWA policy and practice on constructive use, these 18 combined impacts would not be so severe as to substantially impair or diminish the attributes 19 that gualify the parks for protection under Section 4(f).
+The attributes of each property are listed 20 in Table 4-1 (Parks, Recreation Areas, and Wildlife/Waterfowl Refuges Protected by

+21 Section 4(f) in the Study Area) and Table 4-2 (Historic Sites Protected by Section 4(f) in the

-- Project Corridors) in Section 4.3.
-Specifically, noise levels with I-11 are predicted to be less than the applicable FHWA noise abatement threshold at SNP and Tucson Mountain Park.
-Also, - ADOT has committed to mitigate impacts on night skies by complying with dark skies - 25 ordinances and by limiting lighting, if necessary.
+- 22 Project Corridors) in Section 4.3.
+Specifically, noise levels with I-11 are predicted to be less than - 23 the applicable FHWA noise abatement threshold at SNP and Tucson Mountain Park.
+Also, - 24 ADOT has committed to mitigate impacts on night skies by complying with dark skies - 25 ordinances and by limiting lighting, if necessary.

-26 4.4.4.3 Public Land Order (PLO) 1015 Lands and Adjacent AGFD Parcels Assessment in 1954 under Public Land Order 1015 and "reserved under the jurisdiction of the USFWS for
+26 4.4.4.3 Public Land Order (PLO) 1015 Lands and Adjacent AGFD Parcels Assessment